freeCodeCamp/guide/src/pages/developer-tools/npm/index.md

 npm is a package manager and is used to install and manage dependencies. npm is central to the vibrant JavaScript(and specifically the Node.js) community, by making module and code reusability across projects very simple.
-Currently npm has upwards of 500,000 available packages. npm is useful not only for server side projects.
+Currently, npm has upwards of 500,000 available packages. npm is useful not only for server-side projects.
 Most popular front-end libraries like Bootstrap and Font Awesome are available too.

 **Note:**
 * npm comes out of the box with Node.js so it's necessary to install Node.js first
-* npm has no full form because of it's usage beyond Node.js specific projects.
+* npm has no full form because of its usage beyond Node.js specific projects.
 It was formerly called Node Package Manager.

 ### npm Usage